 There are a few important things to note if you want to visit the marina and Splash Island.

-- Splash Island is open Thursday-Sunday so don’t go on Monday and except to achieve all your Wipeout dreams.
+- Splash Island is open Wednesday-Sunday so don’t go on Monday and except to achieve all your Wipeout dreams.
 Check the schedule before you go.
 They are open 10 am – 6 pm and may add more hours after Memorial Day weekend.
 The management has been turned over to Destination Water Sports since we went so the experience may be a little different.

 - Purchase your tickets online to ensure your spot at Splash Island.
 They have a limit of 55 people per session.
 The cost for an hour is $15 and for two hours is $25.
-Kids must be 46″ tall to do the obstacle course by themselves.
+You’ll have to call to book: (864) 332-9125

 - J.R.
 Cash’s restaurant is open Thursday-Sunday as well and they don’t open until 3 pm on Thursday so just plan accordingly.
 We went to Splash Island first and then to eat and it worked out great since we were so hungry after doing the floating obstacle course.